2016 – 2018 Head of Learning, Sainsbury Centre for Visual Arts, University of East Anglia, Norwich

-I manage the learning team at the Sainsbury Centre (3 learning programme managers, 2 administrators, 60 volunteer guides and 30 artist educators), overseeing learning programmes and projects.
-These cater for a diverse range of audiences from children and families, to schools, to young people and adults, and are inspired by the collections and exhibitions at the Centre.
-As part of the management team, I am responsible for the strategic direction of the organisation.
-I am also involved in teaching across the University of East Anglia, and continue to pursue my own object/interpretation research interests.
+Managing the learning team at the Sainsbury Centre (3 learning programme managers, 2 administrators, 60 volunteer guides and 30 artist educators), overseeing learning programmes and projects catering for a diverse range of audiences including children and families, schools, young people and adults, always inspired by the collections and exhibitions.
+As part of the management team, I was responsible for the strategic direction of the organisation, including developing policies for access, learning, interpretation and volunteering.
+I was also involved in teaching across the University of East Anglia (including for undergraduate and postgraduate modules in Heritage and Museum Studies, Art History and Education).

 2015-17 Researcher, Things Unbound: Exploring engagements with Objects in Museums in the UK and India (British Academy funded research and training partnership between School of Museum Studies, Leicester and National Museum Institute, Delhi)